queenisabaer/friendventure/README.md

 When a user marks themselves as a participant in a FriendVenture by clicking on the person icon within the FriendVenture card, they can later access an overview page of all FriendVentures they are participating in.
 This page can be accessed through the navigation bar by selecting *Upcoming* in the FriendVentures dropdown menu.
 The participating FriendVentures are displayed similarly to those on the homepage overview, with each FriendVenture presented in a card format.
 This includes the title, description, date, time, location, category, creator information (with a link to the creator's profile), and counts of participants, bookmarks, and comments, as well as the last updated timestamp.
 The page also features infinite scroll functionality, where additional FriendVentures are loaded after scrolling through the first 10 entries, with a brief display of a spinner indicating the loading process.
 In mobile view, the most active profiles are displayed above the FriendVentures, while in desktop view, they are displayed alongside the FriendVentures.

 - **Displaying an overview of all FriendVentures created by user**<br>
-As already explained in the profile feature, all FriendVentures created by the user are listed on their profile
+As already explained in the profile feature, all FriendVentures created by the user are listed on their profile.

 </details>